Hiiu Stadium

-Hiiu Stadium (Hiiu staadion) is a multi-purpose stadium in Tallinn, Estonia.
-The stadium and the administration building are owned by Nõmme district and are operated by Nõmme Sport Centre (Nõmme spordikeskus).
-It is used mostly for football matches and is the home stadium of Nõmme Kalju youth teams.
+Hiiu Stadium (Hiiu staadion) is a football stadium in Tallinn, Estonia.
+Opened in 1936, it is the home ground of Nõmme Kalju FC.
+The stadium is located about 8 km southwest of the city centre, in the district of Nõmme.
 The address of the stadium is Pidu tänav 11, Tallinn.

+Hiiu Stadium has been Nõmme Kalju's home since its opening in 1936 until the club's dissolution in 1944 due to Soviet occupation of Estonia, and again since the club's re-establishment in 1997.
+The stadium has undergone several renovation periods, most recently in 2023–2024.

-On 10 September 2011, the highest recorded attendance was set, when 2,730 people watched a football match between hosts JK Nõmme Kalju and FC Flora Tallinn.
+On 10 September 2011, the highest recorded attendance was set, when 2,730 people watched a football match between hosts Nõmme Kalju and FC Flora Tallinn.

 History

 Early years

 The construction of the Hiiu Stadium began in 1930, after Nõmme Kalju, who had previously been playing on a field between Tähe and Rahu streets (where today lies the Nõmme Tennis Center), were in a need for a larger sports ground.
 The construction was initiated by Kalju's chairman Hugo Sepp and was carried out largely by the footballers themselves.
 The stadium was opened in 1936.